How do you break the news about divorce?

 On the other hand, if you are the one who wants a divorce, and you are certain that this is what you need to do, then you can say something like: “We have exhausted every option.
 We have tried everything to make this marriage work, but I don’t see any other choice but to divorce.”

 Striving for “Right Relations”

-Part of my reason for writing about “right relations” is that I didn’t always behave responsibly during my divorce, and it has taken a few years to rectify my behavior.
-After making amends to my former husband at several junctures, showing kindness to him in words and deeds, our relationship is again based on trust and friendship.
-But to be honest, while leaving my marriage, I often deliberately hurt his feelings; I was not tactful when telling him I was leaving; I was greedy about what I wanted from the house, and I left him with the responsibility for our son, and the upkeep of our large home.
+Part of my reason for writing about “right relations” is that I didn’t always behave responsibly during my divorce, and it has taken a few years to make up for my behavior.
+After trying to make amends to my former husband several times, and showing kindness to him in words and deeds, our relationship is once again based on trust and friendship.
+But to be honest, while leaving my marriage, I often deliberately hurt his feelings.
+I was not tactful when telling him I was leaving, I was greedy about what I wanted from the house, and I left him with the responsibility for our son and the upkeep of our large home.
 In other words, I behaved selfishly.
 This doesn’t mean I should have taken full responsibility for our marital problems, nor that I should have stayed in the marriage.
-His treatment of me, especially his absence and neglect, in part, caused me to be cruel out of anger and retaliation.
+How he treated me – especially his absence and neglect – in part, caused me to be cruel out of anger and retaliation.
 However, I wish I could have been more aware of the effect of my actions and words on everyone.
-You, hopefully, can learn from these mistakes.
+Hopefully, you can learn from these mistakes.

 This article was excerpted and edited with permission from the book Conscious Divorce: Ending a Marriage with Integrity (Three Rivers Press, 2001) by Susan Allison, Ph.D.
 With a Ph.D. in Transpersonal Psychology, Dr. Susan has a private practice with individuals and groups to bring about healing using traditional therapies, hypnosis, process therapy, shamanic journey, and energy medicine. www.drsusanallison.com.